d13co/d13.co/content/posts/excess-app-txn-rebate/index.md

 Alice's application is called with a simple application call transaction, requiring the minimum network fee of 0.001 ALGO.

-Alice thinks that increasing the network fees would not hurt the competitiveness of her service offering, so she has her frontend use a 0.101 ALGO fee instead.
+Alice thinks that increasing the network fees would not hurt the competitiveness of her service offering, so she has her frontend use a 0.101 ALGO fee instead (0.1 ALGO excess).

 The block proposer and fee sink each receive an extra 0.05 ALGO that they otherwise would not.